Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 5. Store in a glass jar.
 Use within 3-4 weeks.

-If you’ve been searching for how to make toothpaste with bentonite clay, bookmark this recipe.
-It’s the only dentist-reviewed version you’ll find, and it’s one of the most requested Natural Toothpaste Recipes we’ve developed.
+Make sure you bookmark this recipe of how to make toothpaste with bentonite clay.
+Not only is it the only dentist-reviewed version that you’ll come across, but it is also one of the most requested Natural Toothpaste Recipes that we’ve created.
 Add this unique formulation to your rotation of Natural Toothpaste Recipes.

 Storage, Shelf Life & Hygiene: A Dentist’s Guide to Safe Homemade Toothpaste